mdbootstrap/mdb-ui-kit/CONTRIBUTING.md

 ## Grunt

 **Grunt!** Ok... when you edit something please run `grunt` to compile CSS and copy stuff in the correct folders.
 Thanks!

+## License

+Remember to read the license before contributing to this project.